Sharana1807/mydailywork/movie_rate_prediction/readme.md

 Actors: The main actors in the movie.

 Requirements
 Python 3.x

 Required Python libraries:
-pandas
+pandas ,
-numpy
+numpy ,
-scikit-learn
+scikit-learn ,
-joblib
+joblib,
-xgboost (Optional, if using XGBoost)
+xgboost (Optional, if using XGBoost).

 Model trained with the dataset but i am not able upload the model file because of the trainded model is around 38MB.
 This is link of google drive: https://drive.google.com/file/d/1iyPKfEM0HaBCpKIzIS1F_6M3beqI348v/view?usp=drive_link